marissasinghh/marissasinghh/README.md

 # 💫 About Me:
-👋 Hi, I’m Marissa.<br><br>Physics backbone.
-ML systems builder.<br><br>I turn messy data into optimized, reproducible pipelines — from raw acquisition to model evaluation.
-I care about rigor, structure, and performance.<br><br>Currently building multimodal ML systems, scalable data workflows, and projects that sit at the intersection of modeling, infrastructure, and impact.<br><br>If it's complex -- I'm in.
+👋 Hi, I’m Marissa.<br><br>Physics → ML systems.<br><br>I've built multimodal models, scalable data pipelines, and end-to-end workflows from raw acquisition to evaluation. .<br><br>Currently building multimodal ML systems, scalable data workflows, and projects that sit at the intersection of modeling, infrastructure, and impact.<br><br>Current Project: QMCB<br><br>I care deeply about what I build.
+The problems that need both structure and creativity are my favorite kind!.

 ## 🌐 Socials: